 Over four million Irish immigrants came to the United States between 1820 and 1930.
 Their surnames are still common around the country, especially in historic enclaves in the Northeast.

 Many originally had a tell-tale “O” before the name, which meant “descendant of” in Gaelic, but it has mostly been dropped.
-With or without the O, according to a tally of surnames in the 2000 US census, these are nine of the most common Irish surnames in America.

 While you can explore the roots of your own Irish surname with on Ancestry, here is a breakdown of some of the most popular Irish surnames in the US:

 At the end of the 19th century, Murphy was the most prevalent surname in Ireland and was particularly associated with Counties Cork and Wexford.
 So it’s not surprising that it’s now the most common Irish surname in the United States.
 It derives from “murchadha,” meaning “sea-warrior,” a personal name once popular in Tyrone, Northern Ireland.